Mea Maxima Culpa: Silence in the House of God: Synopsis

 The film follows documentary filmmaker Alex Gibney as he examines the abuse of power in the Catholic Church system through the story of four deaf men—Terry Kohut, Gary Smith, Pat Kuehn and Arthur Budzinski—who set out to expose the priest who abused them during the mid-1960s at St. John's School for the Deaf.
 Each of the men brought forth the first known case of public protest against clerical sex abuse, which later led to the sex scandal case known as the Lawrence Murphy case.
 Through their case the film follows a cover-up that winds its way from the row houses of Milwaukee, Wisconsin, through Ireland's churches, all the way to the highest office of the Vatican.

 Release

 The film premiered on September 9, 2012, at the 2012 Toronto International Film Festival.
 It later opened in limited release on November 16, 2012, and premiered worldwide on HBO on February 4, 2013.
+The film was the first of many collaborations between Gibney and the network.